-Appendix Figure 1.
+Additional File Figure 1.
 Model diagram showing the progression between human and vector states.
 Humans are either S = susceptible, A = asymptomatic, T = treated, D = have clinical disease, or U = submicroscopic infection, whereas mosquitoes are either Sm = Susceptible, Em = infected but not infectious, Im = infectious.
 The arrows shown transitions between compartments and the circle represents treatment.
 Red compartments indicate states that can expose susceptible mosquitoes to infection and yellow the mosquito compartments.
 The life-cycle of the pre-adult life-stages of the mosquito are omitted for simplicity though see 4 for full details.

+2. Data

 Human population sizes and pre-existing malaria prevalence